Chart Color Schemes

 Monbulk has a typical household mix, with a higher-than-average median household size

-Family households account for 76.7% of all households, including 36.8% couples with children, 27.0% couples without children, and 11.9% single parent families.
+Family households account for 76.7% of all households, consisting of 36.8% couples with children, 27.0% couples without children, and 11.9% single parent families.
 Non-family households make up the remaining 23.3%, with lone person households at 20.8% and group households comprising 2.3%.
-The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households